abbreviatedman/tdd-lesson/readme.md

 # TDD Lecture Codealong

-You can play with the currently set up environment from this codealong endpoint to start making your own tests!

 ### Steps To Get Going

 - Install `jest` with `npm install`, which will look at the `dependencies` section of the `package.json` file and install what's there--in this case, it's just `jest`.